Ex0Z57/webhookspammer/README.md

 ⚠️ DISCLAIMER

-🚨 This tool is for educational purposes ONLY! 🚨
+🚨 NO BACKDOOR OR VIRUS 🚨

 Misuse of this script can result in account bans.